Mugangasia/NutriPal-Recipe-Recommendation-System-/README.md

 Our recommender system will be considered successful if it meets the following criteria:

 * Have a recall score of ```80%``` and above.
-* Have a mean absolute precission at least ```90%.```
+* Have a mean absolute precision at least ```90%.```
-* Have a coverage of around 90%.This means that the model is able to recommend a wide variety of nutritious foods and recipes to users
+* Have a coverage of around 90%.
+This means that the model is able to recommend a wide variety of nutritious foods and recipes to users

 # Data Understanding
 This project will include ```3``` datasets